 The acid rain pounded against my suburban roof as I stared at the pile of food preps sprawled across my living room floor.
 Twenty-five pounds of rice, fifteen of beans, cases of canned goods, and a small mountain of #10 cans that had just arrived.
 All of it representing my family's salvation in a world increasingly coming apart at the seams – and not a goddamn place to put any of it.

-This is the dirty little secret the food preparedness community doesn’t talk about enough: Your modern American home was designed to keep you dependent on the just-in-time delivery system.
-The architects, the builders, the whole damn housing industry – they designed these suburban boxes assuming you’d make daily pilgrimages to the holy temple of Walmart for sustenance.
-The concept of storing more than a week’s worth of food simply wasn’t in the blueprints.
+Here's what the food preparedness industry doesn't tell you: Your modern American home was designed to keep you dependent on the just-in-time delivery system.
+The architects, the builders, the whole damn housing industry – they designed these suburban boxes assuming you'd make daily pilgrimages to the holy temple of Walmart for sustenance.

 Your garage that hits 100°F in summer isn't storing food – it's running a science experiment in accelerated decomposition.

+If you think your home is sealed, you're delusional.
 One female mouse can produce up to 60 offspring per year.
 One pair of weevils can become 6,000 in a single season.
-Your food storage isn’t just feeding you – it’s potentially breeding the very army that will destroy it.
+Your food storage isn't just feeding you – it's potentially breeding the army that will destroy it.

 The system may have tried to design self-sufficiency out of your living space, but you're here because you refuse to surrender to their dependency trap.
 Here's how to fight back and win the storage war: